 Easy route if you are caught by IR35

-You must have heard about the IR35 legislation (if not visit here)?
-Well, if you are using an umbrella company, you don’t have to worry about it as it only applies to PSCs (limited company contractors).
+You must have heard about the IR35 legislation (if not, visit here)?
+If you are using an umbrella company, you don’t have to worry about it as it only applies to PSCs (limited company contractors).

 Are you new to contracting and want to give it a go before you commit?
-With an umbrella firm, there are no commitments, complete a short contract, and if you decide that freelancing is not for you, you can simply stop and go back to a permanent role.
+There are no commitments with an umbrella firm, complete a short contract, and if you decide that freelancing is not for you, you can simply stop and go back to a permanent role.

 Ideal for short-term assignments

 If your contracts are about six months or shorter, it might not be financially viable to incorporate a company, so a cheaper umbrella solution is just the right solution.

 No self-assessment is required (unless you have other income)

 Because you work as an umbrella company employee, you don’t have to worry about completing a self-assessment return every year (unless you have other sources of income, of course).
 Here is a recent article we wrote about the topic.